 Minimum service rate

-Often sprinkler repair workers have a minimum service charge for assessing repair needs and doing repairs.
-This minimum is typically equivalent to the cost of an hour of labor to account for the company’s time and travel efforts.
-For example, even if a job takes only 10 minutes, the customer will stay pay the full hourly fee.
+Often sprinkler repair workers have a minimum service charge, typically one hour of labor, for assessing repair needs and doing repairs.
+Even if a job takes only 10 minutes, the customer will pay for the full hour.

-After the minimum service rate is met, many sprinkler pros will charge out by increments of their hourly fee.
-For example, if a job takes two-and-a-half hours, the customer will pay only for exactly that amount of time and not be charged for three full total hours.
+After the first hour, many sprinkler pros will charge in increments of their hourly fee for additional work time.
+For example, if a job takes 2.5 hours, the customer will pay for exactly that amount of time, not 3 full hours.
 Here are some examples of incremental rates:

-Eric’s Handyman Services: $10 per every 15 minutes after the first hour
+Eric’s Handyman Services: $10 per 15 minutes after the first hour

-- The Sprinkler Guy: $35 per every 30 minutes after the first hour
+- The Sprinkler Guy: $35 per 30 minutes after the first hour

 Types of repair

-The total cost of a sprinkler system repair often boils down to the cost of labor and parts as well as the age of the system.
-Here are some average costs for materials and total repair costs of common sprinkler repairs:
+The total cost of a sprinkler system repair often depends on the cost of labor and parts as well as the age of the system.
+Here are some average costs for materials and total repair costs for common sprinkler repairs: